ezemog1996/README-Generator/newREADME.md

 ### Usage

 This application is to help users more quickly complete README's for their projects so that they can dedicate more time to developing.
-Run it by executing the "node index" command in the terminal while you're in this repository.
+Run it by executing the "node index" command in the terminal while in this repository.

 ### Contributing

-Contributor can debug, improve, or add to this project however they would like.### Tests
+Contributors can debug, improve, or add to this project however they would like.### Tests

-While in this repository, in the terminal run the comman "node index" and answer the questions.
-Once completed, check if they new README is formatted properly
+While in this repository, run the command "node index" in the terminal and answer the questions.
+Once completed, check if the new README is formatted properly.

 ### License